Crypss22/ThreatDefense/README.md

 <h2>Project walk-through:</h2>
    <p align="center">
       To facilitate communication between VMs on the internal network, Adapter #2 was created and the DHCP server enabled.
 From there, each virtual machine was manually assigned an IP address within that subnet (LEFT).
-VM4 was configured with 2 network profiles, allowing it to communicate with both the internal network, and the internet through NAT (RIGHT).
+VM3 was configured with 2 network profiles allowing it to communicate with both the internal network, and VM4 externally.
+VM4 was configured solely using NAT.
+(RIGHT).
    <img src="https://imgur.com/6OBoGI3.png" height="45%" width="45%" alt="Adapter #2"/>
    <img src="https://imgur.com/EbsMoRD.png" height="45%" width="45%" alt="VM3 2 network profiles"/>
    <img src="https://imgur.com/hUVbCAq.png" height="60%" width="60%" alt="vm addresses"/>